 As an area which undergoes constant use by families, commuters and tourists on a daily basis, understandably one can sometimes arrive at the park to find it slightly untidy, especially after the latest fiesta, public event or spell of harsh weather.
 However within a day or two it is returned to a near pristine condition by a dedicated group of council workmen charged with the task of sweeping, cleaning, pruning and replanting.Usually you will find them around the park early mornings, before the rush of people.

-Thesedays, the park’s public role extends to its function as an outdoor resting place for travellers, and for the homeless.
-It is inevitable, and an occasional sight especially around the theatre area, and on the benches.
-It’s true to state that a small element of petty crime also exists, but there are regular police patrols and, anyway, this is absolutely the case in all urban centres in 2013 wherever and whenever there are tourists present, and is no reflection on the area.
+Thesedays, the park’s public role extends to its function as an outdoor resting place for travellers, but also for the homeless.
+It is inevitable and fairly regular sight especially around the theatre, and on the benches dotted throughout.
+It’s true to state that a small element of petty crime also exists, but there are regular police patrols and, anyway, this is absolutely the case in all urban centres in 2013 wherever and whenever there are tourists present.

 One of the less anticipated and welcome benefits for the visitor to this mini urban oasis is a thriving wildlife population – the constant chatter of green Parakeets that swoop around, building their nests in the palm trees above, along with doves, pigeons, sparrows, blackbirds.
 The odd lizard, mouse, and even rat are occasionally seen along with a hungry community of feral cats who welcome contributions from tourists and residents alike.

-More than anything perhaps, the area is a classic example of the problem faced by urban planners in the 21st century.
+More than anything else however, the area is a classic example of the problem faced by urban planners in the 21st century.
 Namely, the priority given to motorised traffic and road schemes, over and above the desire to promote attractive green city spaces.
-Created over 100 years ago in a time of horse drawn carriages and pleasant Sunday morning strolls, nowadays the park has to contend with the number of cars roaring through the Paseo del Parque and the Paseo de los Curas.
-It is a constant battle and despite the valiant efforts of city planners (highlighted elsewhere in this blog) unfortunately at times one forms the impression that, thesedays, the Parque de Malaga is a green oasis which does its best to provide the visitor with peace and quiet, but which is always struggling against background urban noise.
+Created over 100 years ago in a time of horse drawn carriages and pleasant Sunday morning strolls, nowadays the park has to contend with the volume of cars and public transport roaring through the Paseo del Parque and the Paseo de los Curas.
+It is a constant battle, and despite the valiant efforts of city planners (highlighted elsewhere in this blog) unfortunately at times one forms the impression that thesedays the Parque de Malaga, whilst attempting to offer a green oasis of peace and quiet to the visitor, in reality acts very much as an isolated traffic island amidst the background urban noise.

 Even the architect of the new harbourside Palmera de las Sorpresas, Jeronimo Junquera recognised that, in spite of all the improvements to access, traffic flow, parking and public transport achieved through the redevelopment, the road scheme was “everything.”
 It cuts through Malaga without remorse, and prevents several contrasting areas – the newly landscaped Castle and Alcazaba zones, El Jardin de la Puerta Oscura, Los Jardines de Pedro Luis Alonso, El Parque de Malaga, La Alameda, and Muelle Uno, from truly flowing together to create one very impressive, uninterrupted green swathe through an urban centre.
 Having said that, what has been achieved over the last few years been remarkable and has certainly transformed the city, and continues to impress all those who now visit it.